JDD310/ao3-tracker/README.md

 # AO3 Subscription Tracker

 A self-hosted web application for tracking and managing your Archive of Our Own (AO3) subscription updates.
-This tool parses AO3 subscription emails from Gmail/IMAP, stores update information in a local database, and provides a beautiful web interface to browse your tracked works, view update history, and monitor statistics.
+This tool parses AO3 subscription emails via IMAP, stores update information in a local database, and provides a beautiful web interface to browse your tracked works, view update history, and monitor statistics.

 ## Features

 ### Core Functionality
-- **Email Ingestion**: Automatically parses AO3 subscription emails from Gmail (via Gmail API) or IMAP
+- **Email Ingestion**: Automatically parses AO3 subscription emails via IMAP
 - **Update Tracking**: Stores all update information including chapter labels, word counts, and timestamps
 - **Work Management**: Tracks works with metadata including title, author, fandoms, ratings, and more
 - **Update History**: View complete update history for each work with detailed statistics